-Moving steadily away from red meat, dairy products and eggs to legumes for our protein makes very good sense.
+Moving steadily away from red meat, and perhaps even dairy products and eggs. though there I am yet to be convinced, to legumes for our protein makes very good sense.

-Actually it's more about the balance of the meal.
+Actually it's more about the balance of the meal, as set out up in research published at JAMA and outlined in heart stroke diabetes.
 Provided you are enjoying your rainbow of colours every day, then in my book you can enjoy some red meat, dairy and eggs; I do.

 If you regularly enjoy a lunch plate like this, you need have no guilt with eggs Florentine for breakfast, and steak, onions and veggies for dinner.
 Much as I love them, bacon and ham have been relegated to high and holy days; viennas and polony are totally out; banished for ever.
 When it comes to mention of breast cancer, every sentence shall contain the word prevention.

 The succotash recipe adds a healthy traditional flavour; grandma would approve, so we should too.